Online Rock Mixing – Powerful, punchy sound for your track

 How do I fit two electric guitars into the mix?

-How to EQ bass guitars in rock?
+How do you EQ bass guitars in rock?

 How do you prevent guitars from covering up vocals?